This post is part of the 30 Ways of Homesteading Round Robin.

 Here are several videos from Texas A & M showing basic construction, as well as different applications of a rainwater catchment system.

-This first video is an introduction into the benefits and uses of a rainwater catchment system.
+This first video is an introduction to the benefits and uses of a rainwater catchment system.

 This video shows how they use rainwater capture systems on the Freeman Ranch.
 Pretty neat!